 The Foo Fighters hate to perform “Big Me” and would actively try to avoid doing so for a bizarre reason.

-The music video for “Big Me” was aimed to parody Mentos commercials to match the tone and lyrics of the song.
+The music video for “Big Me” was designed to parody Mentos commercials, aligning with the tone and lyrics of the song.
 The video (and song) was successful, but it had an unforeseen consequence.

 The consequence was that every time the band played “Big Me”, they would be pelleted with loose and whole Mentos packets thrown from the crowd, which sounds quite painful.